Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Investigating Multiplicity Adjustment

 \subsubsection{Familywise Error Rate}

-Figure \ref{fig:big_simulation-I} shows the probability of at least one error for different methods across the number of \textit{inequalities} in the true model and sample sizes.
-The top left panel shows that the uniform prior (blue squares), the pairwise Bayes factors (green circles), the Dirichlet process prior with ($p(\mathcal{H}_0) = p(\mathcal{H}_1)$) (yellow stars), and the method proposed by \textcite{westfall1997bayesian} (light blue circles) perform worst and that the other Dirichlet process and beta-binomial priors provide adequate error control.
+\begin{revision} Figure~\ref{fig:big_simulation-I} shows the probability of at least one error for different methods across the number of \textit{inequalities} in the true model and sample sizes.
+The top left panel shows that the uniform prior and the \reviseAS{uncorrected} pairwise Bayes factors perform worst, followed by \reviseAStwo{$\text{DP}(\alpha = \text{G\&B})$} and the method proposed by \textcite{westfall1997bayesian} perform worst.
+The other Dirichlet process \reviseAS{except $\alpha = 1$} and beta-binomial priors \reviseAS{seem to provide} adequate error control.
 This mirrors the results above, which is natural since this part of the simulation is a special case for $K = 5$.
-Increasing the number of inequalities to 1 (top right) and 2 (bottom left), we find that the pairwise Bayes factors, the method by \textcite{westfall1997bayesian}, and the uniform improve in performance.
-This is likely due to the fact that, with more inequalities, there are simply less opportunities to incorrectly claim that two population means are different.
-In contrast, the performance of the other methods decreases when there is at least one inequality; it is difficult to disentangle a trend with increasing inequalities.
+Increasing the number of inequalities to 1 (\reviseAS{top middle}) and 2 (bottom left), we find that $\text{DP}(\alpha = \text{G\&B})$, $\text{DP}(\alpha = 1)$, and $\text{BB}(\alpha = 1, \beta = 1)$ lead to markedly increased familywise error rates.
+All other priors lead to increased error rates as well, except the two pairwise Bayes factor methods, whose performance improves.
+Performance across priors tends to improve again with three inequalities.
+This may be due to the fact that, with more inequalities, there are simply less opportunities to incorrectly claim that two population means are different. \end{revision}